 Disposable wear: These lenses are worn daily and replaced more frequently than traditional daily wear lenses.
 Disposable lenses are replaced daily, weekly, or monthly.
 Due to the frequency of replacement, these lenses tend to be more expensive.
 However, they are considered healthier for the eye and more convenient.
 Disposable wear lenses are also a good option for persons with allergies, and for those likely to form deposits with continuous wear.

-Toric Contact Lenses: These lenses are uniquely designed for correction of astigmatism.
+Toric Contact Lenses: These lenses are uniquely designed for the correction of astigmatism.

-Rigid Gas Permeable or RGP Lenses: These lenses are more rigid and less flexible that soft contacts.
-As an option, RGP’s may be the best choice when a cornea has moderate to high degree of astigmatism.
+Rigid Gas Permeable or RGP Lenses: These lenses are more rigid and less flexible than soft contacts.
+As an option, RGP’s maybe the best choice when a cornea has a moderate to a high degree of astigmatism.
 RGP’s offer excellent vision.
-Patient with allergies or a tendency to form protein deposits may benefit from the RGP’s.
+Patients with allergies or a tendency to form protein deposits may benefit from the RGP’s.